In this article, we will take a look at how to enable explicit DKIM signing in Office 365.

 Microsoft is already signing your messages

-As of December 2015 Microsoft started rolling out DKIM signing to Office 365 domains.
+As of December 2015, Microsoft started rolling out DKIM signing to Office 365 domains.
 It does this through implicit DKIM signing.
-For example, if your service domain is supertekboy.onmicrosoft.com and your provisioned domain is supertekboy.com then your messages headers will be signed as follows.
+For example, if your service domain is supertekboy.onmicrosoft.com and your provisioned domain is supertekboy.com then your message headers will be signed as follows.